mje-nz/nuc-power/Readme.md

 Quarter-brick modules will fit as well, but they'll hang off the edge (and you'd probably get better thermal performance with a bigger PCB anyway).
 Sixteenth-brick modules will also fit (with some wasted space).

+For the NUC connector, I recommend [Tensility 10-01066](https://www.digikey.co.nz/product-detail/en/tensility-international-corp/10-01066/839-1166-ND/3507717) or equivalent (right angle 5.5x2.5mm barrel jack, no more than 11mm long, 18AWG or thicker wire).

 ## Specifications